SomeWeekendReading/someweekendreading.github.io/_posts/2021-03-03-today-i-got-shot.md

 Finally I was able to gather up coat, shoulder bag, insurance cards, wallet, and phone to get everything in place for the rest of the ride home.
-The Weekend Editrix picked me up at the final station for the ride home and innocently asked, "So how did it go?"
+The Weekend Editrix picked me up at the final station and innocently asked, "So how did it go?"

 That's about like people who ask Arlo Guthrie about the story of _Alice's Restaurant_ without understanding it's a 20 minute song.